jorishr/notes-on-backend/express/error_handling.md

 ## Code organization
-You can write a seperate error.js file with multiple functions for different type of errors.
+You can write a separate error.js file with multiple functions for different type of errors.
 When not calling the next() method in a custom error-handling function, you are responsible for writing (and ending) the response with `res.render()`.
 Otherwise those requests will 'hang' and will not be eligible for garbage collection by the default express error handling.
 ```javascript
 app.use(logErrors);